 We haven’t seen or talked to anyone in weeks (for those who live alone, like me).
 It’s nice to have human interaction once in a while.

 Organize a Zoom meet up with some of your friends!!
 I do this daily with some great peeps I met on Medium.
 Zoom is free to use (up to 45 minutes for a group call I believe) and it’s a great way to have an online ‘party’ if you will.

 Not familiar with Zoom?
 Here’s the link to check it out.

 Even if it’s only in your parking lot or backyard (if you are under strict orders to stay in).
 Get outside and get some fresh air.
 Mother Nature has the best healing properties ever.

 If there is a dog park in your area go hang out with some furry critters.
 Best therapy ever!

 In other words, switch your thinking immediately.
-Next time you are feeling stressed out or anxious, stop your thoughts and think of 3 positive things for every one negative thought.
+Next time you feel stressed out or anxious, stop your thoughts and think of 3 positive things for every 1 negative thought.